 My letter to Viking about this was sent a month ago, but it has has gone unanswered.No one takes a cruise thinking there would be an emergency, but Verona surely could have recommended a hotel in Vienna or had someone accompany us to translate.

 This reviewer shared experience about poor customer service and wants this business to issue a partial refund.
-WHITTLETREE is overall dissatisfied with Viking Cruises.
-Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.
+The author is overall dissatisfied with Viking Cruises.
+Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.

 Also, you can continue reading comments about Viking Cruises.